marktu555/portable_photo_360_FW/README.md

 This is a project for Archspace makers.
-The repository contained firmware of PortablePhoto360.Hello
+The repository contained firmware of PortablePhoto360.
+Hello.